Microfinance: Examples

 The microfinance project of "saving up" is exemplified in the slums of the south-eastern city of Vijayawada, India.
 This microfinance project functions as an unofficial banking system where Jyothi, a "deposit collector", collects money from slum dwellers, mostly women, in order for them to accumulate savings.
 Jyothi does her rounds throughout the city, collecting Rs5 a day from people in the slums for 220 days, however not always 220 days in a row since these women do not always have the funds available to put them into savings.
 They ultimately end up with Rs1000 at the end of the process.
 However, there are some issues with this microfinance saving program.
 One of the issues is that while saving, clients are actually losing part of their savings.
 Jyothi takes interest from each client—about 20 out of every 220 payments, or Rs100 out of 1,100 or 9%.
 When these slum dwellers find someone they trust, they are willing to pay up to 30% to someone to safely collect and keep their savings.
 There is also the risk of entrusting their savings to unlicensed, informal, peripatetic collectors.
-However, the slum dwellers are willing to accept this risk because they are unable to save at home, and unable to use the remote and unfriendly banks in their country.
+However, the slum dwellers are willing to accept this risk because they are unable to save at home, and unable to use the banks in the country because of illiteracy.
 This microfinance project also has many benefits, such as empowering women and giving parents the ability to save money for their children's education.
 This specific microfinance project is an example of the benefits and limitations of the "saving up" project.

 The microfinance project of "saving through" is shown in Nairobi, Kenya which includes a Rotating Savings and Credit Associations or ROSCAs initiative.
 This is a small scale example, however Rutherford (2009) describes a woman he met in Nairobi and studied her ROSCA.
 Every day 15 women would save 100 shillings so there would be a lump sum of 1,500 shillings and every day 1 of the 15 women would receive that lump sum.
 This would continue for 15 days and another woman within this group would receive the lump sum.
 At the end of the 15 days a new cycle would start.
 This ROSCA initiative is different from the "saving up" example above because there are no interest rates affiliated with the ROSCA, additionally everyone receives back what they put forth.
 This initiative requires trust and social capital networks in order to work, so often these ROSCAs include people who know each other and have reciprocity.
 The ROSCA allows for marginalized groups to receive a lump sum at one time in order to pay or save for specific needs they have.

-Microfinance debates and challenges
+Debates and challenges

 There are several key debates at the boundaries of microfinance.